Salesforce Objects

 Tabs in Salesforce

-A tab is like a user interface that is used to build records for objects and to view the records in the objects.
+Tabs are like a user interface that is used to build records for objects and to view the records in the objects.
 There are three types of tabs in Salesforce:

 How to Create a Custom Tab

 - Go to Setup > Build > Create > Tab.
-Click on New Tab and then enter the details to complete the tab creation process.
+Click on New Tab and enter the details to complete the tab creation process.

 Salesforce Standard Objects